wizzeh/libp2p-transport-veilid/README.md

 ## Key Components

-`listener.rs` - VeilidListener receives VeilidUpdate events from the VeilidAPI.
+`listener.rs` - VeilidListener receives VeilidUpdate events from VeilidAPI.
 This includes incoming data from remote nodes.
 This struct contains the set of active streams.

 `connection.rs`- VeilidConnection represents the connection between the local node and the remote node.
 Veilid nodes are addressed by `Target` which are modeled in Libp2p like unix domain sockets to fit Libp2p's Multiaddr format `/unix/VLD0:ktJZt5efM1Qd8hxkRVI_NuAp2jOojv2Kkz7R6TxZcAc`.
 The connection struct has the active stream so that it can read and write data.